Are you tired of forking over the big bucks for a cell phone with a data, talk, and text plan? If so, you’re in good company.

-Even worse, many of the “big carriers” are now asking you to pay $20 or more per month to lease a phone, which might just be the worst idea on planet Earth.
+Of course, many of the “big carriers” are now looking for new ways to boost up their revenue, including asking you to pay $20 or more per month to lease a phone, which might just be the worst idea on planet Earth.
 (Here’s a thought: If you have to lease your cell phone, it’s too dang expensive.
 Am I right?)

 Even better, some of the most popular cut-rate plans will let you bring your own phone or purchase an unlocked phone that will work on their network.
 If you’re ready to break free of your pricey cell phone and data plan, here are a few discount carriers to consider: